 Backyard: Your yard is automatically going to be a habitat of some kind, and if you think about providing shelter, food and water, it could accommodate many birds!
-Some of the species that move into backyards readily include eastern bluebirds, chipping sparrows, northern cardinals and mourning doves.
+Some of the species that move into backyards readily include Eastern bluebirds, chipping sparrows, Northern cardinals and mourning doves.

-Using Habitat to Recognize Birds
+Use Habitat to Identify Similar Birds

 An awareness of habitat doesn’t just help with finding birds—it helps us identify them, too.
 For example, several kinds of small flycatchers look very much alike, but tend to have different haunts.
 Willow flycatchers are usually in scrub-shrub thickets or in willow groves along streams; least flycatchers prefer edges of woods or old orchards; while Acadian flycatchers are found deep inside swamps.
 These habitat clues are often easier to discern than any field mark.

 Paying attention to habitat can even help with the challenge of recognizing birds by sound.
 Chipping sparrows, swamp sparrows, pine warblers, worm-eating warblers and dark-eyed juncos all sound similar, singing a simple, dry trill.
 But their habitat preferences can help tease out who’s doing the singing and turn a challenge into a “trilling” experience!